imAdityaSatya/NumbGame/README.md

 Rules for SCORE:-

-So you will a zero only in case you took more than 10 guesses(or attempts)
+So you will score a zero only in case you took more than 10 guesses(or attempts)

 If you take 8 to 10 guesses to win, then you score 50